github/backup-utils/docs/scheduling-backups.md

 storage.

 By default all expired and incomplete snapshots are deleted at the end of the main backup process `ghe-backup`.
-If pruning of these snapshots takes a long time you can choose to disable the pruning process from the backup run and schedule it separately.
+If pruning these snapshots takes a long time you can choose to disable the pruning process from the backup run and schedule it separately.
 This can be achieved by enabling the `GHE_PRUNING_SCHEDULED` option in `backup.config`.
 Please note if this option is enabled, you will need to schedule the pruning script `ghe-prune-snapshots`